IMPORTANT: This is for adult African Pygmy Hedgehogs. For baby hedgehogs, read this post.

 Yet, even though there are many commercial hedgehog foods out there, surprisingly, barely any of them are suitable for hedgehog diets.

-*NOTE: When introducing new foods to your hedgehog, introduce them one at a time.
-It'll be easier to find out what food is upsetting your hedgehog’s stomach, this will make it easier to identify which food is causing the disturbance.
+Hedgehog Tip: When introducing new foods to your hedgehog, introduce them one at a time.
+It'll be easier to find out what food is upsetting your hedgehog's stomach

 What Do Hedgehogs Eat?